Ya'akov Asher

-Ya'akov Asher (יַעֲקֹב אָשֵׁר, יעקב אשר; born 2 July 1965) is an Israeli Haredi rabbi and politician who currently serves as a member of the Knesset for the United Torah Judaism alliance.
+Ya'akov Asher (יַעֲקֹב אָשֵׁר, יעקב אשר; born 2 July 1965) is an Israeli Haredi rabbi and politician who has served as a member of the Knesset for the United Torah Judaism alliance since 2016.
 A member of the Degel HaTorah party, he previously served as a member of the Knesset between 2013 and 2015, and was also the thirteenth mayor of Bnei Brak, having taken office in 2008.

 Biography

 Asher was born and raised in Ramat Gan to Aharon and Tova Asher.
 He studied at the Mishkan Yaakov Yeshiva in Haifa, the Rabbi Amiel Yeshiva in Tel Aviv, and the Grodno Yeshiva in Ashdod.
 He later continued his studies at the Beit Yehuda Kollel in Bnei Brak.
 Asher served for several months in the IDF under the Shlav B program.

 Political career

 Local government activities

 In 1990, Asher began working at the Bnei Brak municipality, initially assisting Deputy Mayor Eliyahu Suissa.
 In 1992, he became the manager of Mayor Yerachmiel Boyar's office.
 Between 1996 and 1998, he assisted the municipality's CEO and later managed the Education Department.

 Ahead of the first elections in El'ad in September 2000, Asher relocated to the city and ran as the leader of the "Chen Together" list affiliated with United Torah Judaism.
 He competed against the appointed council head Tzuriel Krispel representing Shas.
 Asher received 914 votes, losing to Krispel, who garnered 974 votes.
 He joined the council and served as Deputy Council Head.
 Krispel attempted to remove him from the council, claiming Asher did not reside in Elad and worked for Bnei Brak Municipality, but the move was blocked by a court ruling.
 Asher worked to allocate buildings for institutions affiliated with United Torah Judaism and took legal action on several occasions to achieve this.